Chocolate Chip Peanut Butter Cup Cookies

 - Preheat the oven to 170°C & line baking sheets with parchment paper.

-- In a medium bowl mix the flour with the baking powder & the salt.
+- In a medium bowl mix the flour with the baking powder.
 Set aside.

 - In a large bowl, with the use of an electric mixer, beat the butter, peanut butter & sugars until light & fluffy.
 Beat in the egg & the vanilla.